Andyss4545/BitEther/README.md

 # BitEther

-BitEther is a lending , investment, staking and game mining platform built on trust and reputation with ethereum with ethereum Blockchain ecosystem
+BitEther is a lending , investment, staking and game mining platform built on trust and reputation with ethereum Blockchain ecosystem

 website
 https://www.bitether.co